redcross/smoke-alarm-portal/README.md

 seeks to improve smoke alarm installation rates in the Red Cross North Central Division, which is comprised of 10 regions.
 This software is a lightweight web portal for receiving and routing smoke alarm installation requests.

+## Features

-The workflow is:
+The expected user workflow is:

-* A user visits the front page and enters their installation request: name, address, phone number, and a "can receive txt messages" checkbox to indicate if that phone number can receive txts or not.
+* A person visits the front page and enters their installation request: name, address, phone number, and a "can receive txt messages" checkbox to indicate if that phone number can receive txts or not.